Erec (poem): Joie de la Curt

-The couple, accompanied by Guivrez, set off in search of Arthur's court but take a wrong turning and arrive at Castle Brandigan.
+The couple, accompanied by Guivrez, set off in search of Artûs' court but take a wrong turning and arrive at Castle Brandigan.
 There Erec will undertake a final adventure called Joie de la Curt ("Joy of the Court"): by the castle is an orchard, guarded by the knight Mabonagrin.
 He has been forced to defend the orchard against all-comers by a reckless vow to a lady, from which he will only be released if he is defeated.
 So far he has killed 80 challengers, whose heads are displayed on stakes and whose widows are housed in the castle.
 Erec ignores all the warnings against embarking on this adventure, and fights and defeats Mabonagrin.
 He is grateful for his defeat, and his lady is revealed as a cousin of Enite's.
-They leave the orchard together, and Erec and Enite console the widows and offer to take them to Arthur's court, where they are received with acclaim.
+They leave the orchard together, and Erec and Enite console the widows and offer to take them to Artûs' court, where they are received with acclaim.

 Homecoming

-From Arthur's court Erec and Enite return to Karnant, where they are greeted with joyous celebration.
+Erec and Enite return to Karnant, where they are greeted with joyous celebration.
 Erec gives thanks to God for his lasting fame.
-Both live with honour to a great age and are rewarded with eternal life.
+They live with honour to a great age and are rewarded with eternal life.